Luis Miguel's Success and Achievements in Timeline

 In 2003, Prince Felipe of Spain presented Luis Miguel with a special award for being the best-selling foreign artist in the country's history.

-In 2008, Luis Miguel's album Navidades became the first Christmas album ever to be nominated for the Grammy in the category of Pop.
+In 2008, Luis Miguel's album Navidades became the first Christmas album ever nominated for a Grammy in the Pop category.

 October 2020: Billboard Ranking